Skip to content

 command = ['uv', '--version']

-is_installed = subprocess.run(command, check=False, shell=True)
+is_installed = subprocess.run(command, check=False)

 return is_installed.returncode == 0